Flag

 Sanctions

-Niger, as a UN member, must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
-The Security Council has established 31 sanctions regimes since 1966, which include various measures like economic sanctions and arms embargoes, and currently, there are 15 ongoing regimes focusing on political settlements and counter-terrorism.
+Niger, as a UN member, must support sanctions aimed at maintaining international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include various measures like economic sanctions and travel bans, with a focus on the rights of those targeted.
+Currently, there are 15 ongoing sanctions regimes addressing issues such as political conflicts and counter-terrorism, administered by sanctions committees.

-The EU has extended sanctions against Niger to support ECOWAS in restoring constitutional order following a coup, emphasizing that military coups have consequences.
-These sanctions include asset freezes and travel bans, but also allow for humanitarian exemptions to ensure aid delivery, while other countries have suspended financial assistance to Niger.
+The EU has extended sanctions against Niger to support efforts for a return to constitutional order following a coup, emphasizing that military coups have consequences.
+These sanctions include asset freezes and travel bans, with humanitarian exemptions to ensure aid delivery.
+Additionally, ECOWAS revoked its sanctions against Niger in February 2024, while other nations and organizations have suspended financial assistance to the country.

 World Bank: Control of Corruption Percentile Rank 32